paulowalmeida/ulha-angular-stack/store-based-component-plugin/templates/README.md

-# State Based Component Plugin
+# Store Based Component Plugin
 From this plugin, you can get a state management based Component with Ngrx/Store in your Angular project.

 ## Features